Haiti Bride: Plot

 In Jacmel, three weeks prior to his reunion with Marie, Paul spends time with his lover and fiancée Natasha (Ketia Lerine).
 Natasha harbors feelings of mistrust for Paul, who left for New York after the earthquake, and spent three years there without having ever contacted her.
 Upon his return to Haiti, Paul proposed to Natasha, much to the disapproval of her mother (Enice Lerine) and sister (Fabienne Lerine).
-During his stay in Jacmel, he receives a still camera from Natasha's father, an elderly Voudon painter (Pariza Domond), which he eventually uses to take pictures of the city.
+During his stay in Jacmel, he receives a still camera from Natasha's father, an elderly Vodún painter (Pariza Domond), which he eventually uses to take pictures of the city.
 In her voice-over narration, Natasha expresses her desire for Paul to, one day, do an exhibit of his photographs, thereby showcasing the beauty of her hometown.

 The following day, Natasha's father explains to Paul the inspiration behind one of his paintings, which depicts Paul and Marie in their wedding clothes on the altar of the cathedral.
 According to Natasha's father, the image of the wedding came to him in a dream he had on the day before the earthquake.
 He also reveals that he lost all his material possessions during the earthquake, with the exception of his paintbrush which he now uses to make his living as an artist.

 Days later, during a vehicular tour of Haiti, Paul and Marie finally reunite.
 While exploring an abandoned château during the tour, Marie converses with Paul.
 She informs him that their son Christophe is currently in the United States, while Paul reveals to her that he lost his memory after the earthquake.
 Meanwhile, a disenchanted Natasha sits on a rocking chair inside her home, caressing Paul's motorcycle helmet.
 Outside the house, Natasha's father stares at a blank canvas.
 With a pencil, he makes a light sketch.

 Suddenly, in a surrealistic, high-speed, monochrome-colored montage, all the preceding events in the film are shown in reverse.
 The montage concludes with a close-up of bride and groom cake toppers atop of a wedding cake before returning to the shot of Natasha's father and the blank canvas.
 The movie concludes with two scenes shown earlier: a shot of Marie and Paul (in their wedding clothes) standing within the ruins of the cathedral, followed by a scene where Marie stares at the three fragments of stained glass.

-Production History
+Production history

 Haiti Bride was funded in part by a grant from the St. Augustine (Trinidad) campus of the University of the West Indies (UWI).
 The film’s inception also took place in UWI, when director Yao Ramesar had a chance meeting with Haitian exchange student, Tahina Vatel, whom he later cast as Marie in the film.
 The first screen tests, writing and pre-production took place on campus at a time when the University housed a number of to Haitian students whose education had been disrupted by the 2010 earthquake.